petersulyok/smfc/doc/X14H14_MANUAL_FANCONTROL.md

   5 %, which reads back as 4.
 There is no "fans off" value.
 - **Values above 100 are clamped, not rejected.** `0x78` (120) is accepted and gives 100 %.

-🔴 **This formula is not valid on every board in Part 4.** It was verified on the AST2600 hardware monitor that the H14 boards use, and confirmed on hardware there.
+🔴 **This formula is not valid on every board in Part 4.** It describes the AST2600 hardware monitor that the H14 boards use.
 The **X14SDW / X14SDV** firmware carries a **second duty path** that stores the percentage itself and reads it back **exactly**, with no truncation and no 5 % clamp.
 A configuration byte picks the path when the BMC starts, so the board name does not tell you which one you have.

 🔴 **Never send a duty of 0 on X14SDW / X14SDV.** The 5 % floor above belongs to the PWM
 path.
 The percent path has no floor, so `0x00` may reach the fans as a real 0 %.
 Use the